 I would also put a muzzle on the dog around the child.
 The dog will still have to be watched.
 I am on the side of caution as usual.
 You don't want the dog free running in the house with a child.
 The risk is too high.

 This dog looks like it may be part pitbull.
 Because of poor breeding some pits can have agression problems.
 And of course some dogs cannot deal with children well.
-I would take NO chances with a toddler.
-That would be too many unknowns for me.
-I would be looking for another home (with no children) for this dog right away.

 As for the chewing, he looks like a pit bull or pit mix.
 They have large chewing needs.
 Toys wont work for this type of doggie.
 I would give him all your peanut butter jars when you are done with them, without washing them out.